-A summary of the indirect cost allocations is presented on page 71 of the budget.
+A summary of the indirect cost allocations is presented on the last page of this Plan.

 SIMPLE METHOD OF ALLOCATING COSTS

 With a sophisticated cost allocation system, the cost of one indirect program would be allocated to the other indirect costs programs and iterative allocations then made to direct cost programs until all indirect costs are distributed.
 However, this process is extremely time consuming and places a higher level of reliance on the underlying significance of the allocation bases than may be appropriate.